r-u-t-r-A/STM32-ELRS-Handset/README.md

 # STM32-ELRS-Handset
-code for DIY Handset with ELRS or NRF24-based RC Link
+Code for DIY Handset with ELRS or NRF24-based RC Link.
+HACK_TX is current workname of this project